alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

    Consumers on the network to dimiss.
 Consumers, upon receiving this signal, is expected to remove the notification from view.

-3. A Consuemr can tell the Producer to stop broadcasting the notification Subsequently, new Consumers will no longer receive the notification.
+3. A Consumer can tell the Producer to stop broadcasting the notification Subsequently, new Consumers will no longer receive the notification.

 ### Audio and Image